 Few of us look forward to getting older.
-For most people, the word “aging” suggests growing steadily more frail, bent, and creaky and eventually moving into an assisted living facility and playing bridge all day.
+For many people, words like “aging” and “senior citizen” suggest growing steadily more frail, bent, and creaky and eventually moving into an assisted living facility to play bridge all day.

-If you dread turning the big 5-0, here are some bargains that will help you see the bright side of hitting that benchmark birthday.
-And if you’ve already passed that milestone, check out this list to make sure you’re getting all the goodies you’re entitled to.
+If you dread turning the big five-oh, these bargains can help you see the bright side of hitting that benchmark birthday.
+And if you’ve already passed that milestone, make sure you’re getting all the goodies you’re entitled to.

-BB&T bank, which has locations in 15 states ranging from New Jersey to Texas plus the District of Columbia, has a Senior Checking account for customers at least 55 years old.
-Its features are:
+BB&T (now Truist) has bank locations in 15 states ranging from New Jersey to Texas plus the District of Columbia.
+Its Senior Checking account for customers at least 55 years old offers these features:

 - Only $100 required to open the account